dodo-it/entity-generator/README.md

     $generator->generate();
  ```

-## What kind of entities can I get:
+## What kind of entities can I get?
 Tool is highly customizable and can generate various different entity types of which most interesting are:

  - PHP 7.4 typed properties